 - 1 cup powdered sugar

-- Preheat oven to 375 degrees and line baking sheets with parchment paper or spray with non-stick baking spray.
+- Line baking sheets with parchment paper or spray with non-stick baking spray.

 - Combine flour, baking soda, baking powder, cinnamon, nutmeg, and salt in a medium bowl.

 - Beat sugar and butter with mixer on medium high speed, then blend in pumpkin, egg, and vanilla until incorporated.

 - Gradually mix in flour and dry ingredients.
 Refrigerate dough for 3-4 hours.